burningion/katacoda-tracing-datadog/distributed-tracing-datadog/step1.md

 `DD_API_KEY=<api key> docker-compose up -d`{{copy}}

+It will take a while, but eventually, a `docker ps` should show all of our services running.

-With that running, we should be able to view our services running on port 5000 in the web browser here:
+With the services up, we should be able to view our services running on port 5000 in the web browser here:

 https://[[HOST_SUBDOMAIN]]-5000-[[KATACODA_HOST]].environments.katacoda.com/